 Together with a professional help, it was running and exercising that kept me sane and helped me through the hard times.
 I was always happier when I worked out.

-When my friends and family members started to ask my help in creating them exercise or meal plans, I was more than happy to do it and even happier to see that my advice was actually helpful.
+When my friends and family members started to ask my help in creating them exercise plans or eating better, I was more than happy to do it and even happier to see that my advice was actually helpful.
 People loved their results.

 I started to realize that through fitness I can create value to other people while enjoying it myself.

 In spring 2014 I signed up for NASM Personal Trainer Certification program.
 I was extremely excited when the study book came in the mail!
 I studied several hours every day, passed the test and am now working as a personal trainer and devoting almost all my time to health and fitness.